brohitbrose/linkedin-games/README.md

 - With color choice being one-to-one with recursion depth, we do not have to explicitly track color validity.
 - The bookkeeping to track row/column validity is trivially handled via boolean array(s) or bitfields.
 - For tracking locale validity (i.e. ensuring that all neighboring cells of a placed queen are marked as invalid), notice that row/column validity already handles everything but diagonal neighbors.
 Thus, we simply tack on a per-cell counter that identifies how many already-placed queens diagonally touch this cell.
-The number is at most 2, as in the following example:
+Any counter is at most 2, as in the following example:

 ```
-..000000..
-..010100..
-..00Q000..
-..010201..
-..0000Q0..
-..000101..
+. . . . . . . . .
+. .
+0 0 0 0 0 . .
+. .
+1 0 1 0 0 . .
+. .
+0 * 0 0 0 . .
+. .
+1 0 2 0 1 . .
+. .
+0 0 0 * 0 . .
+. .
+0 0 1 0 1 . .
+. . . . . . . . .
 ```

 ### Zip